kairos-io/kairos-docs/content/en/docs/Reference/image_matrix.md

 ### Building core and standard generic images

 Unfortunately we don't have the resources and capacity to build every possible artifact in our matrix.
-Thankfully, you can still build those images manually on your locall machine, all you need is [git](https://git-scm.com/), [docker](https://www.docker.com/) and [earthly](https://earthly.dev/).
+Thankfully, you can still build those images manually on your local machine, all you need is [git](https://git-scm.com/), [docker](https://www.docker.com/) and [earthly](https://earthly.dev/).
 Here's an example how to build an Almalinux ARM generic image

 ```
 git checkout https://github.com/kairos-io/kairos.git